-We focus onsingle-use devices, absorbable and nonabsorbable implants, and diagnostic reagent blisters.
-Our assembly and packaging capabilities are broad.
+We focus on medical device outsourcing for single-use devices, absorbable and nonabsorbable implants, and Invitro diagnostic reagent blisters and consumables.
+Our cleanroom assembly packaging and sterilization capabilities are broad.
 Our focus is not on any one technology or market application.
-We are an integrator that pulls all the pieces together to assemble, package, and sterilize single-use devices, implants, and diagnostic cartridges.
+We are an integrator that pulls all the medical components together to assemble, package, and sterilize single-use devices, biomaterial implants, and diagnostic reagent blisters cartridges.

 What makes J-Pac different than other contract manufacturers?

-J-Pac is focused on customer service at all levels of our relationship with our customers.
+J-Pac is focused on customer service at all levels of our medical device contract manufacturing relationship with our customers.
 We focus on speed, responsiveness, and dependability.
 We consider quality and on-time delivery to be nonnegotiable and believe that our high levels of customer service set us apart.
-Additionally, for the markets we serve, we are “turnkey,” which means we handle the complete supply chain and serve as a one-stop solution as an external manufacturer.
+Additionally, for the medical device contract manufacturing markets we serve, we are “turnkey,” which means we handle the complete supply chain and serve as a one-stop solution as an external manufacturer.

 How experienced are you in the medical device industry?

 We have a Customer Program Management Team that works with our Engineering and Manufacturing teams to guide customers through all phases of the process, from determining requirements through transfer to manufacturing.
 You will be assigned a dedicated program manager at the start of your project.
 Once your program is in production, you will be serviced by our sales and customer service team.

 What kind of medical device manufacturing and cleanroom assembly processes do you perform?